 Summary on the North Caspian Project

-The North Caspian Sea Production Sharing Agreement (NCS PSA) was signed by the Republic of Kazakhstan and international consortium in November 1997.
-In 1998 started exploration of hydrocarbons within the 5,600 square kilometer of the NCS PSA area.
+The North Caspian Sea Production Sharing Agreement (NCS PSA) was signed by the Republic of Kazakhstan and an international consortium in November, 1997.
+In 1998 exploration of hydrocarbons within the 5,600 square kilometers of the NCS PSA area was started.

-North Caspian Operating Company (NCOC) acts on behalf of a Consortium of seven energy companies with the following shares in the project:
+North Caspian Operating Company (NCOC) acts as the Operator of the project on behalf of a Consortium of seven oil and gas companies with the following shares in the project:

-The Kashagan Field is located in the northern part of the Caspian Sea, in the Republic of Kazakhstan, and extends over a surface area of approximately 75 km x 45 km.
-It is estimated that Kashagan contains approximately 4.5 billion tones.
+The Kashagan Field is located in the northern part of the Caspian Sea, in the territorial waters of the Republic of Kazakhstan, and extends over a surface area of approximately 75 km x 45 km.
+It is estimated that Kashagan contains approximately 4.5 billion tons of oil.

 Given its size and technical complexity, the Kashagan field will be developed in phases.
-Phase 1, known as the Experimental Programme (EP) is currently ongoing.
-Future Phases are currently in the concept review stage.
+Currently, Kashagan is in Phase 1, known as the Experimental Programme (EP).
+Future Phases are currently at the concept review stage.

-Functions of the Authority on behalf of the Ministry of oil and gas of the RK shall be carried out by PSA LLP (www.psa.kz).
+Functions of the Authority on behalf of the RoK’s Ministry of Energy are carried out by the PSA LLP (www.psa.kz).